-For centuries, regional inhabitants engaged in agriculture and long-distance trade in foodstuffs like corn and cacao, textiles, ceramics, feathers, and precious metals (see p.
-1-2 of History and Myth).
-Following their 16th-century colonization of the region, the Spanish initially focused on gold and silver mining, using enslaved indigenous people for the dangerous work (see p.
-4 of History and Myth).
+For centuries, regional inhabitants engaged in agriculture and long-distance trade in foodstuffs like corn and cacao, textiles, ceramics, feathers, and precious metals (see History and Myth).
+Following their 16th-century colonization of the region, the Spanish initially focused on gold and silver mining, using enslaved indigenous people for the dangerous work (see History and Myth).

 Mining hit its peak halfway through the 16th century, then slowly declined in importance, leaving cattle-raising and subsistence farming as the region's main economic activities.
-The mining industry was revived somewhat in the late 19th century, when the government gave US companies preferential access to deposits (see p.
-7 of History and Myth).
+The mining industry was revived somewhat in the late 19th century, when the government gave US companies preferential access to deposits (see History and Myth).
 In the 1890s, silver and gold bullion constituted some 75% of Honduran exports.